joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/polls/alabama-us-house-2-polls-2026.html

 **Say This to a Grieving Parent**\
-`Susie Shaw tells Anna Martin, host of the “Modern Love” podcast, how to support a parent going through the loss of a child.`\
+`The writer Susie Shaw tells Anna Martin, host of the “Modern Love” podcast, how to support a parent going through the loss of a child.`\
 https://www.nytimes.com/video/podcasts/100000011004628/say-this-to-a-grieving-parent.html

 **Trump’s Top Air Pollution Regulator Will Resign**\